Education

 Screwpost binding album/scrapbook

-Learn to make a stylish binding to display and protect treasured items, with a decorative cloth and paper cover and interchangeable pages.
+Learn to make a stylish binding to display and protect treasured items, with a full cloth or decorative cloth and paper cover, and interchangeable pages.
 You will be able to adapt this to your custom requirements.

 Stacks Image 219